There are 3 steps required to

 If

-you can't go straight ahead or have finished exploring in that direction
+can't go straight ahead or have finished exploring in that

 If

-the arrows at this location to sequence to the next straight, right,
+Then use the arrows at this location to sequence to the

 or retrace step.